MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/create-edit-opportunity-sales.md

 Create an opportunity when your lead is almost ready to buy.
 Use one of the following methods to create an opportunity:

-- Convert a qualified lead into an opportunity.
+- Convert a lead into an opportunity.
 In this case,
     - Information from the lead record is copied to the opportunity.
     - The lead and opportunity records are linked.
+All the activities and notes in the lead record also becomes available in the corresponding opportunity record.
 - Create a new opportunity from scratch if it didn't originate from a lead.

 ## License and role requirements